Barcino44/microservice-app-example/README.md

 - The namespace was selected (redis).
 - The rolling update deployment strategy was selected.
 - It was set that the deployment will manage the labels with the name redis.
-- Two replicas (pods) were created with the image `redis:7.4` built with the Dockerfile.
+- One replica (pod) were created with the image `redis:7.4` built with the Dockerfile.
 - 6379 was defined as the container port.
 - CPU resources were assigned to each pod.
 - The config maps created previously were added.